Grant Progress Assessments Checklist

 - Laboratory Information Systems are widely used and can provide data that are collected appropriately.

-- As a result of your observations or discussions with grantees regarding grant activities/services, describe promising practices,
+- As a result of your observations or discussions with grantees regarding grant activities/services, describe promising practices, if any.

-- Were any processes modified, techniques developed or equipment purchased that created a cost efficiency not known at the start
+- Were any processes modified, techniques developed or equipment purchased that created a cost efficiency not known at the start of this award?

 - Note whether the grantee raised any issues during the site visit.